Supporting and promoting tennis in the Ann Arbor area

 Singles divisions: 3.0, 3.5, 4.0, 4.5, Open, Senior (50+), and Super Senior (60+).

 Players can play in the Senior and Super Senior divisions regardless of rating.

 TENNIS PLAYER AND SPECTATOR ETIQUETTE GUIDELINES: Assisting with rules or line calls is not allowed.
 If players require assistance during the match, they should raise their racquets and wait for assistance from a tournament official.
 Coaching is only allowed between the 2nd set and the Match Tiebreak or 3rd set.

 Here are a few helpful tennis spectator etiquette guidelines to follow:

 - During a point, spectators are to remain quiet.
 Spirited cheers are welcome after a hard-earned point.
 All cheers should be delivered in a positive manner, particularly after a long or impressive rally.

-- Applaud for a long rally, well-played point, or a clean winner.
+- Applaud for a long rally, a well-played point, or a clean winner.
 Do not applaud for unforced errors, bad serves, or double faults.

 - Spectators may not, for any reason, walk onto the courts.
-Viewing should be outside the courts on the grass or in the stands.
+Viewing should be outside the courts, on the grass, or in the stands.

 WAIVER: I grant permission to AAACTA to use any photos or videos taken during the tournament for display on the AAACTA website and for legitimate marketing or promotional purposes.